-YVETTE OSTOLAZA is Chair of Sidley’s Management Committee.
-She is also a member of the firm’s Executive Committee, former global Litigation co-leader, and former managing partner of the Dallas office.
+YVETTE OSTOLAZA is Chair of Sidley’s Management Committee and a member of the Executive Committee.
 Yvette is one of the world’s foremost business litigators, delivering winning results for clients at each stage of complex multijurisdictional commercial disputes and corporate investigations.
-Her litigation work and ability to solve her clients’ most difficult litigation problems have garnered her numerous accolades and recognitions, including Band 1 Chambers USA “Litigation: General Commercial – Texas: Dallas, Fort Worth & Surrounds” recognition in 2021 and 2022 and Benchmark Litigation “National Commercial Litigation Star” in 2021 and 2022.
+Her litigation work and ability to solve her clients’ most difficult litigation problems have garnered her numerous accolades and recognitions, including Band 1 Chambers USA “Litigation: General Commercial” recognition and Benchmark Litigation “National Commercial Litigation Star.”

 Yvette is highly experienced in providing on-point guidance to boards and senior-level executives during periods of corporate turbulence.
-Chambers Crisis & Risk Management recognized Yvette as a leader of the firm’s Band 1 Nationwide USA Crisis Management practice for 2021 and 2022 and as one of a very small number of notable practitioners nationwide in the area of crisis management.
-She routinely leads complex internal investigations on behalf of companies, board committees, and individual directors, and she defends companies/directors in shareholder and securities class actions.
-Yvette currently serves on the board of directors of Lionsgate and has previously served on several nonprofit boards as well as the Board of the State Bar of Texas.
+Chambers Crisis & Risk Management recognized Yvette as a leader of the firm’s Band 1 Nationwide USA Crisis Management practice and as one of a very small number of notable practitioners nationwide in the area of crisis management.
+She routinely leads complex internal investigations on behalf of companies, board committees and individual directors, and she defends companies/directors in shareholder and securities class actions.
+Yvette currently serves on the board of directors of Lionsgate and has served on several nonprofit boards, as well as the Board of Directors of the State Bar of Texas.

 Specific Recent Experience